 Don’t Limit Yourself

-“Every month at the pop-up, we have an event focusing on a beauty topic, be it hair or skin, a panel or workshops with influencers and experts on the matter to educate ourselves more on our hair.
+“Every month at the pop-up, we had an event focusing on a beauty topic, be it hair or skin, a panel or workshops with influencers and experts on the matter to educate ourselves more on our hair.
 But we'll also have another career, lifestyle, networking-related event.

-“I always say that before I’m woman, before I’m black, I’m Freddie.
+“I always say that before I’m a woman, before I’m black, I’m Freddie.
 And the realm of possibilities that stands in front of you when you remove your barriers is insane!
-I want these events to be a chance for all of us to hang, completely stripped from these restrictions because trust me—as women, as black women, we restrict ourselves so much that we end up shrinking ourselves.
+I wanted these events to be a chance for all of us to hang, completely stripped from these restrictions because trust me—as women, as black women, we restrict ourselves so much that we end up shrinking ourselves.

 Support Other Up-and-Coming Brands